rkumar1010/Dynamic-Pricing/README.md

 # Dynamic Pricing Machine Learning Model

-This project implements a **Machine Learning model for Dynamic Pricing**, using a **Random Forest Regressor** to predict optimal prices based on demand, competition pricing, seasonality, and base price.
+This project implements a sample **Machine Learning model for Dynamic Pricing**, using a **Random Forest Regressor** to predict optimal prices based on demand, competition pricing, seasonality, and base price.

 ## Features
 - **Synthetic Data Generation**: Creates a dataset simulating real-world pricing factors.